Arna Beth

 IG

-Selected Works
+Selected Projects

 Through frameworks of critical theory kin to xenofeminism, dromology and necropolitics, Arna constructs immersive, non-linear narratives, attempting to destabilize a dromocratic present.